CurrySoftware/elm-shared-state-example/README.md

 This makes the update functions both smaller and more easily extensible.

 `Main` now calls the `update` function of the state with the returned message.
-This only happens if a `StateMsg` is present, so steps four and five are optional.
+This only happens if a `StateMsg` is present, so steps four and five in the overview are optional.
 The new state is returned and saved along side the `Edit.Module`.

 ### View